Brow bone reduction

 Type 3 brow bone reduction—Forehead reconstruction

 The forehead recontouring procedure we perform the most (since it is indicated most) is called the ‘type III’ procedure by Dr Ousterhout.
-During this procedure, the anterior wall of the frontal sinus bone is removed, remodeled and put back.
+During this procedure, the anterior wall of the frontal sinus bone is removed, remodelled and put back.
 Sometimes it is necessary to use a combination of forehead reconstruction and some filling with bone cement to get the desired forehead shape.
 Dr Bart van de Ven uses the bone cement more and more often to get the exact result he wants.

 Type 4 brow bone reduction—Forehead reconstruction and Filling